Hawes Street station

-Hawes Street station is a light rail surface stop on the MBTA Green Line C branch, located in the median of Beacon Street west of Hawes Street in Brookline, Massachusetts.
-The station consists of two side platforms which serve the C branch's two tracks.
-With 339 boardings on an average weekday in 2011, Hawes Street has the lowest ridership on the C branch and fourth-lowest on the entire Green Line.
+Hawes Street station is a light rail stop on the Green Line C branch of the MBTA subway system, located in the median of Beacon Street west of Hawes Street in Brookline, Massachusetts.
+The station has two side platforms which serve the C branch's two tracks.
+With 339 boardings on an average weekday in 2011, Hawes Street had the lowest ridership on the C branch and fourth-lowest on the entire Green Line.
+Hawes Street is not accessible; a reconstruction for accessibility is taking place in 2026.